MarcelPiNacy/cmts/README.md

     - `cmts_mutex`, `CMTS::Mutex`

 #### More implementation notes:
-- Currently, worker threads use Daniel Bittman's excellent MPSC wait-free queue: https://github.com/dbittman/waitfree-mpsc-queue
+- Currently, worker threads use a variant of Daniel Bittman's excellent MPSC wait-free queue: https://github.com/dbittman/waitfree-mpsc-queue
-- When pushing a task, the PRNG used to select a target worker thread is RomuDuoJr (Reseeded every 2<sup>32</sup> ns with the CSPRNG of the target OS).
+- When pushing a task, the PRNG used to select a target worker thread is RomuDuoJr.
+It is reseeded every 2<sup>32</sup> ns with the CSPRNG of the target OS.
 - The maximum size of the task pool is 2<sup>32</sup> - 1 to avoid the cost of 16-byte atomic operations.
 ### C++17 API Example
 ```cpp